MadGoatHaz/LodeStar/README.md

 ## How LodeStar Works: A Decentralized Truth Network

-## How LodeStar Works: A Decentralized Truth Network

 ```mermaid
 graph TD
     A[Volunteer Crawler] -->|Collects data from<br>YouTube, Twitter, etc.| B[Signs data with private key]